 The aim of the JOAD peer review process is to ensure that each paper correctly describes the data, and that it has been openly archived in accordance with best practices.
 The datasets themselves are not reviewed in terms of validity or importance.
 Negative results for example can be useful to other researchers, and even data with inaccuracies (known or unknown) can help others to better contextualise research conclusions.

 The journal is happy to accept submissions of papers that have been loaded onto preprint servers or personal websites, have been presented at conferences, or other informal communication channels.
 These formats will not be deemed prior publication.
 Authors must retain copyright to such postings.
 Authors are encouraged to link any prior posting of their paper to the final published version within the journal, if it is editorially accepted.

 Should independent peer review have already been completed on the paper (e.g. by another journal, or on PCI Archaeology), authors are permitted to provide the review reports to the editors during the submission process for consideration during the peer review process - a process often called streamlined review.
 The editors reserve the right to use some, all or none of the existing review feedback during the JOAD peer review process.

 Members of the editorial team/board are permitted to submit their own papers to the journal.
 In cases where an author is associated with the journal, they will be removed from all editorial tasks for that paper and another member of the team will be assigned responsibility for overseeing peer review.
 A competing interest must also be declared within the submission and any resulting publication.

 All JOAD data papers are peer reviewed according to the following criteria:

 |2.
 The deposited data|

-- The repository the data is deposited in must be suitable for this subject and have a sustainability model (see our list of recommended repositories).
+- The repository the data is deposited in must be suitable for this subject and have a sustainability model.

 - The deposited data must include a version that is in an open, non-proprietary format.